 The icing on the cake for me is how valuable Citi Miles and ThankYou Points are.
 While most banks offer KrisFlyer and at most Asia Miles, Citi gives you a choice of 12 different frequent flyer programs to transfer your points, including useful ones like British Airways Avios and Etihad Guest.

-PayAll is no doubt going to shake up the payment facility market in Singapore, and I’m interested to see how the incumbent firms will respond.
-Once the service expands to cover condo management and other types of bills, it’s going to be much easier to acquire miles for less.
+Citi PayAll is no doubt going to shake up the payment facility market in Singapore, and I’m interested to see how the incumbent payment platforms will respond.
+Once the service expands, it’s going to be much easier to acquire miles for less.